hms-dbmi/gehlenborglab-website/_members/arthea-valderrama.md

 start: June 2025
 end:
 ---
 Arthea Valderrama is a summer HuBMAP intern at the HIDIVE lab.
 She is a senior at the University of Massachusetts Lowell majoring in Computer Science with a minor in Mathematics.
-The goal of Arthea's research is to develop a pipeline of converting genomics data inquiries into genomics visualizations to further AI powered exploratino of biomedical data.
+The goal of Arthea's research is to develop a pipeline of converting genomics data inquiries into genomics visualizations to further AI powered exploration of biomedical data.